Hernando Courtright

 Courtright was credited with naming the Polo Lounge, having been inspired during renovations to the Beverly Hills Hotel bar, displaying a trophy won by a friend who led a national champion polo team.

-In 1956, Courtright sold the Beverly Hills Hotel to Ben L. Silberstein for $5.5 million.
+In 1958, Courtright sold the Beverly Hills Hotel to Ben L. Silberstein and associates for $6 million.
 In the deal, the plan was for Courtright, who knew the social groups of Los Angeles and other owners at the time, to stay on for five years as president and general manager.

+He left to become an executive at Zeckendorf Hotels to develop part of the 20th Century Fox lot but moved on to buy the Beverly Wilshire Hotel and turned it into a rival to the Beverly Hills Hotel.

+He sold the Beverly Wilshire Hotel in November 1985 to a Hong Kong investment group for $125 million.

+He was married to Marcella Eva Cuillery and later to Florence Falzone and had six children.

+His cousin was actor Leo Carrillo.